Type System (C++/CX)

 To enable support for the Windows Runtime in a modern C++ idiom, Microsoft created the Visual C++ component extensions (C++/CX).
 C++/CX provides built-in base types and implementations of fundamental Windows Runtime types that enable C++ apps and components to communicate across the ABI with apps that are written in other languages.
 You can consume any Windows Runtime type, or create classes, structs, interfaces, and other user-defined types that can be consumed by other Windows Store apps and components.
 A Windows Store app that's written in C++/CX can also use regular C++ classes and structs as long as they don't have public accessibility.

 When you compile a Windows Store app that's written in C++, the compiler generates the executable in native machine code, and also generates a separate Windows metadata (.winmd) file that contains descriptions of the public Windows Runtime types, which include classes, structs, enumerations, interfaces, parameterized interfaces, and delegates.
 The format of the metadata resembles the format that's used in .NET Framework assemblies.
 In a C++ component, the .winmd file contains only metadata; the executable code resides in a separate file.
 This is the case for the Windows Runtime components that are included with Windows.
+The WinMD file name must match or be a prefix of the root namespace in the source code.
 (For .NET Framework languages, the .winmd file contains both the code and the metadata, just like a .NET Framework assembly.)

 Whether a type or method is visible in metadata depends on what accessibility modifiers are applied to it.
 To be visible, a type must be declared in a namespace and must be declared as public.
 A non-public ref class is permitted as an internal helper type in your code; it just isn't visible in the metadata.
 Even in a public ref class, not all members are necessarily visible.
 The following table lists the relationship between C++ access specifiers in a public ref class, and Windows Runtime metadata visibility: